Click tabs for more information

 Welcome to Ecuador!
 Our Smithsonian Family Adventure through this treasured country is full of great opportunities to experience the rich culture of the Andean Highlands and the famous biological diversity of the Galapagos Islands.

-Within the stunning, rolling terrain of the Andean Highlands hide the ruins of lost civilizations, including the Cañari, a sophisticated society of astronomers who ruled the area for a thousand years before being conquered by the Incas.
+On the way from the coastal city of Guayaquil to the Andean Highlands, drive past rice paddies, banana plantations, and cacao trees, stopping off at the Manglares Churute Ecological Reserve for a boat tour through a tropical mangrove ecosystem brimming with bird life.
+Continue up into the rolling terrain of the Highlands, home to the ruins of lost civilizations, including the Cañari, a sophisticated society of astronomers who ruled the area for a thousand years before being conquered by the Incas.
 The Incas controlled the Andean Highlands for less than a century before the Spanish arrived in the 1530s.

-- Underwater volcanic caves and tunnels at Los Tuneles
+- Boat through lava tunnels and volcanic caves at Los Tuneles

 We’ll fly from Isabela to Baltra and connect to the island of Santa Cruz, the second largest in the Galapagos and home to the bustling port city of Puerto Ayora.